Agnieszkalukasiak/Film_Hit_prediction/README.md

 ## Deployment
-### Heroku
+### Render

-* Create a Heroku accout if you haven't done so already.
+* Create a Render accout if you haven't done so already.

-* Create a new app, give it a unique name and select your region from the options provided.
+* Create a new app, give it a unique name and select your region, build command, start command and enviroment variable.

 * Connect to GitHub (you might be asked to confirm login through the mobile app if you have it downloaded).